gsdlab/clafer/README.md

 Getting Clafer Tools
 --------------------

-Binary distributions of Clafer, ClaferMOO, and ClaferIG for Windows, Mac, and Linux, can be downloaded from [ClaferIG Downloads Page](https://github.com/gsdlab/claferig/downloads).
+Binary distributions of Clafer, ClaferMOO, ClaferIG, and ClaferWiki for Windows, Mac, and Linux, can be downloaded from [ClaferIG Downloads Page](https://github.com/gsdlab/claferig/downloads).
 ClaferMOO is a set of scripts in Python (cross-platform).
+Clafer Wiki requires Haskell Platform to run and Cygwin on Windows.
 In case these binaries do not work on your particular machine configuration, the tools can be easily built from source code, as described below.

 ### Dependencies for running